 3. How long does it take to see results?

-Studies suggest 8–12 weeks of consistent use, combined with a healthy diet, to notice modest weight loss.
+Studies suggest 8–12 weeks of consistent use, combined with a healthy diet, to notice modest traditionally used as part of a balanced wellness routine.

 4. Can ACV replace exercise or diet?